efabless/BusWrap/README.md

 - The ``mode`` property can be set to:
   - ``w`` for registers that are meant for writing only; reading from it returns the last written data value.
   - ``r`` for registers that are meant for reading only; hence they cannot be written.
-  - ``rw`` for registers that are read and written differently; for an example, the data register of a GPIO peripheral.
-Reading this register returns the data provided on input GPIO pins and writting the register sets the values of output GPIO pins.
+  - ``rw`` for registers that are read and written differently; for example, the data register of a GPIO peripheral.
+Reading this register returns the data provided on input GPIO pins and writing the register sets the values of output GPIO pins.

-- The ``bit_access`` property is used to enable bit level access (Not implemented functionality).
+- The ``bit_access`` property is used to enable bit-level access (Not implemented functionality).
 - The ``fifo`` property is used to specify whether this register is used to access a FIFO.
 If it is set to ``yes`` the FIFO has to be defined.

 ### FIFO Definitions
-This section defines FIFOs if there are any in the IP.
-For example:
+This section is used if the IP has data FIFOs.
+For each FIFO, you need to specify:
+- `type` : `read` (receive) or `write` (transmit)
+- The FIFO has `depth` number of words, each is `width` bits.
+- The `register` is used to access the FIFO in firmware
+- The `data_port` is used to provide the data to `write` FIFO or read the data from `read` FIFO.
+- The `control_port` is used to specify the ports used to control the FIFO read or write operations.

 ```yaml
 fifos:
   - type: read